 One Friday afternoon per month during the school year, the Philanthropy committee provides a birthday party for the members of the Jubilee Kids, including a cake, a special activity such as a game or arts and crafts project, and a gift certificate for each birthday child that month.

 Help us make birthdays special for the Jubilee Kids by volunteering and/or donating to this project!
 Donations of party supplies (including plates, napkins, cups and decorations), arts and crafts supplies, as well as homebaked cupcakes or cake are needed for each party.
-Volunteers are always needed to attend a party.
-To participate in this project, please contact Cindy Altberger at Caltberger@gmail.com or 917-576-7024 (cell).
+Volunteers are always needed to assist at the parties.
+To participate in this project, please contact Cindy Altberger at Caltberger@nullgmail.com or 917-576-7024 (cell).

 LOCAL NON-PROFIT ORGANIZATIONS IN NEED OF DONATIONS AND/OR VOLUNTEERS